jakobluettgau/feign/README.md

-Feign is a modular tool to recreate system activity for benchmarking, stress testing and debugging with a focus on parallel systems.
+Feign is a modular tool to recreate system activity for benchmarking, stress testing and debugging with targeting parallel workloads.

 ## Building and installation